 Trust me on this one.
 You won’t be sorry.
 Six slim volumes, every one is comedy gold.

 I’ve always been a fan of Coover’s fun art style, and Tobin is a good storyteller.
 Bandette is an irrepressible Parisian teenage master thief with the proverbial heart of gold… and an affinity for first editions of good books.
 The police love to hate her but sometimes need her help.
 Her rival “Monsieur” wants to save her life, even though she’s after his reputation as the world’s greatest thief.
 The ballerinas and street urchins just want to help.
 And poor Daniel!
 Will his heart belong to the mysterious Bandette forever?
 Plus, female matador!
 This series has a retro, French/Belgian adventure comics feel, like Tintin, but completely fresh.

 Robo is a sentient nuclear-powered robot built by Nikola Tesla in the 1920s.
 He fought in the second World War and inherited Tesladyne, a corporation devoted to science.
 Weird science.
 And occasionally violent science, such as kicking the butt of a walking Egyptian pyramid, or repelling a vampire invasion from another dimension.
 It’s like a combo of pulp, monster movies, and that friend who wisecracks so much that you can’t stop laughing.

-The Robo crew are in the middle of two things, I think?
+At one point, the Robo crew was in the middle of two things, I think?
 (1) Re-releasing Atomic Robo in un-numbered hardcovers because you really can read them in any order, which annoyingly left out some of the side stories included in the original paperbacks and (2) Releasing and re-releasing some of their older books through a larger publisher.
 And now at least some of it is on Kindle.
 So it can get a bit confusing, but the upshot is: find a Robo book, read it.
 Maybe the one linked above first because it’s a good grounding, but after that follow your heart.